MatDupas/Easy-MsfVenom/README.md

 **Goal :**
 **Search, generate & deliver MSFVENOM payloads in an quick and easy way.
 Be as simple as possible BUT with all payloads.**

 * Ever lost time searching the right MSFpayload ?
-Use the fast filter.
+Use the fast filter for instantaneous results !
 * Tired of inputing your IP, and defaults settings ?
 Let Easy-MsfVenom do it for you or ask for info.
+* Automatically launch Meterpreter listeners with the right payload or a netcat listener.
 * Want only stageless  payloads (`-s`) ?
 Only Meterpreter ones (`-m`)?
 * Want more complex options ?
 Want a hidden_tcp ? use `-k or --keyword` argument.